Protecting the Most Vulnerable under IMF-supported Programs

 Under IMF-supported programs, the Fund helps governments to protect and even increase social spending, including social assistance.
 In particular, the IMF promotes measures to increase spending on, and improve the targeting of, social safety net programs that can mitigate the impact of some reform measures on the most vulnerable in society.
 Below are some examples from the major regions of the world of how IMF-supported programs seek to protect social spending in a way that is both fiscally-sustainable and cost-effective.

-ASIA AND PACIFIC: Bangladesh
+ASIA AND PACIFIC: Solomon Islands

 - Greece has launched employment programs that target unemployed youths and jobless households, and is expanding public and social work programs and training programs to fight long-term unemployment, supported by EU structural funds.